About the Program

 Currently the Trumps now sponsor a new group of Dreamers, the class of 2032, from North Miami Beach.

 Our Dreamers are currently in the 3rd grade.

 Stephanie’s efforts also inspired other philanthropists to rise to the occasion and sponsor their own I Have a Dream programs in Miami.

 Stephanie resides in Miami with her husband Jules.

-Jonas Severe serves as the Program Coordinator for “I Have a Dream” Foundation of Miami, Inc. As a Miami native, he attended North Miami Beach Senior High.
+Jonas Severe serves as the Executive Director for “I Have a Dream” Foundation of Miami, Inc. As a Miami native, he attended North Miami Beach Senior High.
 He’s also an alum of Upward Bound at the University of Miami (1999-2003).
 Jonas later attended Florida A&M University in Tallahassee, Florida, where he earned his degree in Psychology and Education.
 While attending Florida A&M University, Jonas gained experience with working with students while serving as a volunteer at Ruediger Elementary.
 Jonas enjoys working out, technology, snorkeling, reading, sports, and spending time with family & friends.
 His major aspiration for the “I Have a Dream” Foundation is to guide the Dreamers to their high school and college graduation, so they may grow to become healthy, well-rounded, educated adults.
 Exposing the Dreamers to new activities, like camping, snorkeling, kayaking, and tricking them into learning is the most rewarding part of his job.